groupon/assertive/README.md

 There have been test suites full of no-op tests similar to this, which have gone undetected for months or years, giving a false sense of what regressions you are guarded against.

+You may pass any of the functions an item to be tested as a promise, and it will be tested after the promise is resolved.
+In this case, the test will return a promise which will be resolved or rejected as appropriate.
+A promise-aware test runner (e.g. [Mocha](https://mochajs.org/)
+version >= 1.18.0) is highly recommended.

 These docs show a typical invocation, and what you see when it failed: